TUW-GEO/pygeogrids/README.md

 - Storage of grids and loading grids from CF-compatible netCDF files
 - Calculation of lookup tables between grids

+## Optional Requirements

+- [pykdtree](https://github.com/storpipfugl/pykdtree) or [scipy](http://www.scipy.org/) if you want to use the nearest neighbor search. pykdtree is much faster than the scipy implementation but it is at the moment not available for Windows systems.

 # Documentation

 [![Documentation Status](https://readthedocs.org/projects/pygeogrids/badge/?version=latest)](http://pygeogrids.readthedocs.org/)